![]() |

 NEB ENGLISH ALL NOTES [C.ENG | M. ENG] CLASS 11

-In the fourth stanza, the speaker wishes for his beloved to have a good life and bright future during their temporary separation.
-He lets her farewell.
-In the final two lines, we find the speaker promising his love to return though the journey is so long ( Ten thousand miles) and takes a very long time.
+In the fourth stanza, the speaker wishes for his beloved to have a good life and a bright future during their temporary separation.
+He lets her say farewell.
+In the final two lines, we find the speaker promising his love to return, though the journey is so long (ten thousand miles) and takes a very long time.

 SHORT SUMMARY

 The poem "A Red, Red Rose" is about the lovable feelings of the speaker towards his beautiful beloved.
 The speaker's love for his beloved is so deep.
-He compares his beloved with the new red rose of June and a sweet melody of a tune.
-His beloved is so beautiful like a red rose and the sweet melody of the tune.
-He wants to love his beloved forever that's why he is making various promises.
-He wants to be with her and love her until earthly seas gang go dry, rocks melt and human life ends.
-He wants to be with her after a short separation no matter the journey is ten thousand miles long or it takes a long time.
-The speaker dedicates his life to his beloved who is quite beautiful.
+He compares his beloved with the new red rose of June and the sweet melody of a tune.
+His beloved is so beautiful, like a red rose, and the sweet melody of the tune He wants to love his beloved forever; that's why he is making various promises.
+He wants to be with her and love her until earthly seas go dry, rocks melt, and human life ends.
+He wants to be with her after a short separation, no matter if the journey is ten thousand miles long or takes a long time.
+The speaker dedicates his life to his beloved, who is quite beautiful.

 QUESTIONS & ANSWERS